Product Name & Award

 Additionally, you will want to wear these pads over pants as the hard, plastic outer shell could chafe, pinch or scratch bare skin.
 The KP Industries Ultra Flex kneepad will provide you comfort, protection and durability.
 These kneepads come in a range of colors: black, green, tan and gray.

 KP Industries products are covered by a limited lifetime warranty against defects in material and workmanship for the normal life of the product.
-They will either repair or replace the item in question.
+They will either repair or replace the item in question which definitely inspires some confidence in the brand.
+Their customer support is solid, often responding every 1-2 times a day.

 True Flex kneepads provide durable protection and can be used in some of the most extreme working environments on the planet.
 They are made from a hard plastic outer shell that is designed to flex with the natural motion of the knee, using a hinged joint.